EXPLAINER: What is monkeypox and where is it spreading?

 WHAT ARE THE SYMPTOMS AND HOW IS IT TREATED?

-Monkeypox belongs to the same virus family as smallpox but causes milder symptoms.

-Most patients only experience fever, body aches, chills and fatigue.
+Most monkeypox patients experience only fever, body aches, chills and fatigue.
 People with more serious illness may develop a rash and lesions on the face and hands that can spread to other parts of the body.

-The incubation period is from about five days to three weeks.
-Most people recover within about two to four weeks without needing to be hospitalized.

-People exposed to the virus are often given one of several smallpox vaccines, which have been shown to be effective against monkeypox.
-Anti-viral drugs are also being developed.
+Smallpox vaccines are effective against monkeypox and anti-viral drugs are also being developed.

-On Thursday, the European Centre for Disease Prevention and Control recommended all suspected cases be isolated and that high-risk contacts be offered the smallpox vaccine.
+The European Centre for Disease Prevention and Control recommended all suspected cases be isolated and that high-risk contacts be offered a smallpox vaccine.
+The U.K. is offering high-risk contacts the smallpox vaccine and recommending anyone who might be infected to isolate until they recover.

+The U.S. has 1,000 doses of a vaccine approved for the prevention of monkeypox and smallpox, plus more than 100 million doses of an older-generation smallpox vaccine in a government stockpile, officials said.

 HOW MANY MONKEYPOX CASES ARE THERE TYPICALLY?